MarketPredict-BoEC/Market-Predict/ForexPredict/BoEC-BERT/readme.txt

 For using BoEC-BERT you must at first run the code available in the file 'wordembeddingBERT.ipynb' in your TPU device.

-Then set some variable in main.py file:
+Then set some variables in main.py file:

 newsInfoPath : The path of news Info dataSet.
 Path :  The directory that contains the contextualized embedding vectors for new documents.